MrDOSmile/DOSaveGuardian/README.md

 ## Troubleshooting

 - Ensure that "Remnant2" is properly installed and that the game directories are accessible.
-- Verify correct Python installation and necessary permissions.
+- Verify correct Python and Git installations and necessary permissions.
 - Some bugs may exist; if you encounter issues, feel free to leave a comment on the GitHub repository for assistance or to report the bug.

 ## Conclusion